 - Quirky and eclectic Potatohead Singapore, known for good cocktails and good times

-- Hi-So rooftop bar poolside at trendy boutique hotel So Sofitel, where you can enjoy designer cocktails and creative bar bites
+- Bar 1927 poolside at trendy boutique hotel So Sofitel, where you can enjoy designer cocktails and creative bar bites

 - The alfresco bar at Singapore rooftop restaurant Artemis, famous for it’s mediterranean cuisine with a view.